kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 ## Reconfigure Global Variables

-With KubeDB ProxySQL ops-request you can reconfigure mysql variables and admin variables.
-You can reconfigure almost all the global variables except mysql-interfaces, mysql-monitor_username, mysql-monitor_password, mysql-ssl_p2s_cert, mysql-ssl_p2s_key, mysql-ssl_p2s_ca, admin-admin_credentials and admin-mysql_interface.
-To reconfigure any variable, you need to set the .spec.type to Reconfigure, provide the KubeDB ProxySQL instance name under the spec.proxyRef section and provide the desired configuration under the spec.configuration.adminVariables and the spec.cofiguration.mysqlVariables section.
+With `KubeDB` `ProxySQL` ops-request you can reconfigure mysql variables and admin variables.
+You can reconfigure almost all the global variables except `mysql-interfaces`, `mysql-monitor_username`, `mysql-monitor_password`, `mysql-ssl_p2s_cert`, `mysql-ssl_p2s_key`, `mysql-ssl_p2s_ca`, `admin-admin_credentials` and `admin-mysql_interface`.
+To reconfigure any variable, you need to set the `.spec.type` to Reconfigure, provide the KubeDB ProxySQL instance name under the `spec.proxyRef` section and provide the desired configuration under the `spec.configuration.adminVariables` and the `spec.cofiguration.mysqlVariables` section.
 Below there are some samples for corresponding request type.

 Suppose we want to update 4 global variables.
 Among these 2 are admin variables : cluster_check_interval_ms and refresh_interval .
 The other 2 are mysql variables : max_stmts_per_connection and max_transaction_time.